jadilorenzo/obsidian/Shakespeare Authorship Controversy.md

-In 1920, Edward de Vere emerged as a potential alternate author
+In 1920, Edward de Vere emerged as a potential alternate author, and a noble of the